LaQuay/emu-electronic-datalogger/README.md

 # emu-electronic-datalogger

-Unofficial parser for Emu Electronic AG datalogger
+Unofficial parser for Emu Electronic AG datalogger.
+Tested using a Water sensor manufactured by APA (v21).

 *Disclaimer: This is an educational code made for testing purposes.
 Use at your own risk.*